-The Avro 748 is a twin turboprop airliner powered by two Rolls-Royce Dart engines that was sold successfully world-wide, both for airline and military transport service.
+The Avro Type 748 is a twin turboprop airliner, powered by two Rolls-Royce Dart engines, that was sold successfully world-wide for both airline and military transport service.

 The first prototype (G-APZV) first flew on 24th June 1960.

 Designed by AV Roe & Co Ltd, the type was later built by Hawker Siddeley Aviation Ltd, British Aerospace and Hindustan Aeronautics Ltd (HAL) and is most widely known as the HS748, the majority having been built under the aegis of Hawker Siddeley Aviation.

 The aircraft continued in production until 1988, and is still in limited service today, more than fifty years after its first flight.

 With the rationalisation of the aircraft industry in 1960, A.V.
 Roe Ltd were absorbed into Hawker Siddeley Aviation and with it the designation changed to the HS748.

 Never glamorous, the HS748 was remarkably successful and has been an effective Douglas DC-3 replacement, in many inhospitable parts of the world.
 A total of 381 aircraft were built including 89 aircraft manufactured by HAL, the first Indian-built aircraft flying on 1st November 1961.

 The type was designed from the outset for operation from short, unimproved airstrips and was aided by the fitment of large Fowler flaps and reverse thrust propellers with and effective braking system.
 The use of the Rolls-Royce Dart engine also ensured excellent reliability.